WattRex/Battery-Cycler-Calibration/doc/instructions.md

 - A power supply to establish the voltage and current.
 Minimun ranges:
     -   0.5V - 14V.
     -   -1.5A - 1.5A.
-- A multimeter to measure the voltage and current.
+- Two multimeters to measure the voltage and current.
 Minimun ranges:
     -   0.5V - 14V.
     -   -1.5A - 1.5A.
 - A raspberry pi to run the program and communicate with the devices.
 - The EPC to calibrate.
+- External battery.

 All these elements must be connected via USB to the raspberry pi.